Fall a great time for golf in San Diego | FOX Sports

 Fall a great time for golf in San Diego

-SAN DIEGO (AP) Summer sends vacationers flocking to San Diego, many of them bringing their golf clubs with them.
+SAN DIEGO (AP) Summer sends vacationers flocking to the San Diego area, many of them bringing their golf clubs with them.
 Mild temperatures, great courses, superb conditions.
 What’s not to love?

 But there may be a better time to head to San Diego for golf: Fall.